Nominy/Nominy.github.io/src/content/posts/post-1.md

 ---
-title: 'My First Blog Post'
+title: 'Initial commit.
+Let me give you a tour'
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: 'Come on!
+Be right at home, wanderer...'
-author: 'Astro Learner'
+author: 'Naft Nite'
 image:
     url: '/assets/post-1-image.png'
     alt: 'The Astro logo with the word One.'